Ada-Developers-Academy/core-interlude-2/curriculum-wrap-up/activity-think-pair-share-review.instructor.md

 ## Simon Notes

 To create the topic list and groupings, I took the name of every topic in the curriculum (that had meaningful lessons) and I listed it.
-Then, I combined line-items that could be reasonably researched by one person within ~15 minutes, usually by my gauge that the material is light and related.
+Then, I combined line-items that I thought could be reasonably researched by one person within ~15 minutes, usually by my gauge that the material is light and related.
 I did this until there were ~24 topics (one topic for each student in a 24-person classroom).

 <details>